OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4664.md

 # Event ID 4664: An attempt was made to create a hard link

 ## Description
-Event ID 4664: An attempt was made to create a hard link
+This event generates when an NTFS hard link was successfully created.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|